 Use nature as play equipment - balance on logs, climb rocks, stomp on mole hills.

-Involve your child in gardening e.g. raking grass after mowing or watering plants in a window box.
+Involve your child in gardening e.g. raking up cut grass or watering a window box.

 Go camping - if you're not convinced with sleeping under canvas, try hiring a pod.